rainlab/user-plugin/docs/auth-bearer-tokens.md

 # Auth Bearer Tokens

 The `Auth` implements a native bearer token implementation (JWT).

+## Generating a Token

-Use the `getBearerToken` method to return a usable token for the user currently logged in.
+When working with authentication via bearer tokens, the `getBearerToken` method can be used to obtain a bearer token (JWT) for the current user.
+It expires after 1 hour by default.

 ```php
 $token = Auth::getBearerToken();